Skip to content

 • Juddville: A charming, tiny town near it all.
 Stop here for farm markets and farm stands, an art gallery, peace and quiet for relaxation and recharging, art opportunities, and gorgeous countryside for biking or driving through.

 • Ephraim: Historic charm and a quiet respite from the social hubs surrounding it.
-Come here for motorcycling and biking, fine arts, the very photogenic Hardy Gallery, fish boils, and historical sites.
+Come here for motorcycling and biking, fine arts, the very photogenic Hardy Gallery, fish boils, fine dining, and historical sites.

-• Fish Creek: Many people consider Fish Creek to be the hub of social life in the county.
-Find Peninsula State Park, outdoor theater, performing arts, silent sports, music and nightlife, one-of-a-kind shopping, hiking and biking, loads of art galleries, restaurants, bars and cafes, and even more.
+• Fish Creek: This charming, bustling town is bursting with things to do, including Peninsula State Park, outdoor theater, performing arts, silent sports, music and nightlife, hiking and biking, loads of art galleries, restaurants, bars and cafes, and even more.

 • Sister Bay: A foodie must-stop.
 A huge array of cuisines, styles, and price points are available, and al fresco dining is the rule, not the exception, in summer and late fall.
 The downtown area offers dozens of local shops, food and coffee stops, and a public waterfront with a marina, beach, and plenty of sunset-watching spots.